spatie/laravel-resource-links/README.md

 }
 ```

-Now when creating an UserResource collection you will have all the endpoints from the UserController available:
+Now when creating an UserResource collection, you will have all the endpoints from the UserController available:

 ```json
 {